JosieHong/awesome-mass-spectrometry-ml/README.md

 - [IJCAI 2023] Xia, Jun, et al. [A Systematic Survey of Chemical Pre-trained Models](https://www.ijcai.org/proceedings/2023/760)
 - [J. Cheminform.
 2013] Scheubert, Kerstin, et al. [Computational mass spectrometry for small molecules](https://jcheminf.biomedcentral.com/articles/10.1186/1758-2946-5-12)

+### Discussions in database

+- [Anal.
+Chem.
+2024] Hoang, Corey, et al. [Tandem Mass Spectrometry across Platforms](https://pubs.acs.org/doi/10.1021/acs.analchem.3c05576)
+- [bioRxiv 2024] Kretschmer, Fleming, et al. [Small molecule machine learning: All models are wrong, some may not even be useful](https://www.biorxiv.org/content/10.1101/2023.03.27.534311v2.abstract)

+### Discussions in pre-train models

+- [JCIM 2023] Zhang, Ziqiao, et al. [Can Pre-trained Models Really Learn Better Molecular Representations for AI-aided Drug Discovery?](https://pubs.acs.org/doi/10.1021/acs.jcim.3c01707)
+- [NeurIPS 2022] Sun, Ruoxi, et al. [Does GNN Pretraining Help Molecular Representation?](https://proceedings.neurips.cc/paper_files/paper/2022/hash/4ec360efb3f52643ac43fda570ec0118-Abstract-Conference.html)

 ### Small molecular representation learning

 According to the information embedded in the model, the molecular representation learning models are categorized as point-based (or quantum-based) methods, graph-based methods, and sequence-based methods.
 Because the number of graph-based methods is huge, they are further divided into self-supervised learning and supervised learning manners.
 It is worth noting that the difference between point-based (or quantum-based) methods and graph-based methods is if bonds (i.e. edges) are included in the encoding.

-**Discussions in pre-train models** <a id="discussion-in-pretrain-models"></a>

-- [JCIM 2023] Zhang, Ziqiao, et al. [Can Pre-trained Models Really Learn Better Molecular Representations for AI-aided Drug Discovery?](https://pubs.acs.org/doi/10.1021/acs.jcim.3c01707)
-- [NeurIPS 2022] Sun, Ruoxi, et al. [Does GNN Pretraining Help Molecular Representation?](https://proceedings.neurips.cc/paper_files/paper/2022/hash/4ec360efb3f52643ac43fda570ec0118-Abstract-Conference.html)

 **Point-based (or quantum-based) methods** <a id="point-based-or-quantum-based-methods"></a>